AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

-> Well you only need three.
-Well so for control, technically you can get away with two grid-fins in a V configuration, with three you're really doing  fine, you essentially want to control pitch yaw roll and [just like] an aircraft [...] could use a rudder and an elevator, and ailerons, [...] three gives really good control on [longitudinal] axis but four is kinda redundant - I guess there's some value to having redundancy but you really only need three.
+> Well you only really need three.
+Well so for control, technically you can get away with two grid-fins in a V configuration, with three you're really doing fine, you essentially want to control pitch, yaw, and roll and [just like] an aircraft [with an empennage, where you've got] a rudder and an elevator, and ailerons -- three gives really good control on [three] axis but four is kinda redundant - I guess there's some value to having redundancy but you really only really need three.

 32:20
 {:.muted.smaller.right}